ltraveler/idena-armer/README.md

 ## 👀&nbsp; IDENA Coacher — Node Management Tool
 1. **IDENA ARMer** will set ***IDENA Coacher*** to manage your node.
-2. It is placed on the home folder of the user that has been used to install idena.
+2. It is placed in the home folder of the user that has been used to install idena.
 ```
 cd /home/%username%/idena-coacher
 ```